Project requirements for commercial new construction projects

-- The project is located in the United States, or in a U.S. Territory, or owned by the U.S. Government.
+- The project is located in the United States or U.S. Territory, or is owned by the U.S. Government.

 - The design project is for an entire property and not a portion thereof (e.g., individual tenant space).

 - The design project meets the eligibility criteria to receive the 1-100 ENERGY STAR score, and inputs for property use details meet the minimum requirements for the specific property type.
-See Eligibility criteria for the 1-100 ENERGY STAR score for more information.
-NOTE: You are required to enter estimated energy data for your design projects.
+See Eligibility criteria for the 1-100 ENERGY STAR score.

-- The project saved in Portfolio Manager does not include any default values for the property use details.
+- The project is saved in Portfolio Manager does not include any default values for the property use details.

-- The project earns an ENERGY STAR score of 75 or higher.
+- The project earns an ENERGY STAR design score of 75 or higher.

 Timeframe to Apply